 (3) The suspension or cancellation of a licence has effect to suspend or cancel the rights and privileges conferred by the licence but does not affect the duties imposed by the licence.

 [Clause 25 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+101(3).]

 26. Licensee’s rights before licence amended, suspended or cancelled

-(1) Except as provided by subclauses (2) and (3), this clause applies where the Commission proposes to exercise a power conferred by clause 24 or 25.
+(1) Except as provided by subclauses (2) and (3), this clause applies where the Minister proposes to exercise a power conferred by clause 24 or 25.

 (2) This clause does not apply to the proposed exercise of a power conferred by clause 24 or 25 —

-(a) if the Commission is of the opinion that the exercise of the power is necessary to prevent loss of life or property or serious injury to persons or property; or
+(a) if the Minister is of the opinion that the exercise of the power is necessary to prevent loss of life or property or serious injury to persons or property; or

 (b) if the power is to be exercised in circumstances prescribed by the regulations.